Client Authentication Certificates

 https://your.website.com (com.apple.Safari)

-NOTE: The difference between these two records is the protocol name, HTTP versus HTTPS (note the presence or absence of the S).
-Both records may appear, but if only the HTTPS record is there then that’s fine, don’t worry if the HTTP record is missing.
+The difference between these two records is the protocol name, HTTP versus HTTPS (note the presence or absence of the S).
+Both records may appear, but if only the HTTPS record is there then that is fine, don’t worry if the HTTP record is missing.
+Also remember that you are looking for the website name that your system administrator gave you, your.website.com is being used here as an example.

 Step 11